An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-\begin{definition}[Free SMC on a signature $\Sigma$] The symmetric monoidal category $\FreeSMC{\Sigma}$ is formed by letting objects be elements of $\Sigma_0^{\star}$ and morphisms be string diagrams over $\Sigma$ (so $\Sigma$-terms quotiented by~\eqref{fig:smc-axioms}).
+\begin{definition}[Free SMC on a signature $\Sigma$] The symmetric monoidal category $\FreeSMC{\Sigma}$ is formed by letting objects be elements of $\Sigma_0^{*}$ and morphisms be string diagrams over $\Sigma$, \emph{i.e.}, $\Sigma$-terms quotiented by~\eqref{fig:smc-axioms}.
 The monoidal product is defined as word concatenation on objects.
 Composition and product of string diagrams are defined respectively by sequential and parallel composition of (some arbitrary representative of each equivalence class of) $\Sigma$-terms. \end{definition}

-\begin{remark} It might appear strange that we call 'syntax' a free structure \emph{quotiented} by some equations.
-This is a valid concern.
-The sceptical reader may be reassured to know that (1) the equivalence relation on diagrams is decidable\footnote{This is apparent when observing that string diagrams are the same as certain hypergraphs, see Section~\ref{sec:graphs} below.} and that (2) there is a way to see terms of this syntax as certain graphs, such that two terms are structurally equivalent precisely when they are represented by the same graph.
-This perspective will be developed in Section~\ref{sec:graphs}, but first, we turn to how we can impose more equations between diagrams. \end{remark}

 \begin{example}[Free SMC over a single object] The free SMC over the signature $\Sigma = (\{\bullet\},\varnothing)$ is easy to describe explicitly.
-Its diagrams are generated from horizontal and vertical compositions of $\sym$ (where we omit labels for the single generating object $\bullet$), modulo the laws of SMCs.
+Its string diagrams are generated by horizontal and vertical compositions of $\sym$ (where we omit labels for the single generating object $\bullet$), modulo the laws of SMCs.
 Here are a few examples: